 At Hattons Solicitors we have found that a needlestick injury can cause a great deal of stress as well as pain, as it can take several months to find out if the affected person has been infected.

 There are certain types of worker who are more at risk of having a needlestick injury than others, such as doctors, nurses, dentists and other healthcare workers.
 Other groups could also be affected such as park keepers, cleaners, prison staff, social workers, police and waste disposal operatives.

 However the majority of needlestick injuries can be prevented when proper care is taken by the employer regarding the use and disposal of needlesticks or the provision of proper protective clothing and equipment.

 Many employees worry that they could lose their job if they make a claim against their employer.
-However it is standard practice for an employer to have insurance that should cover any compensation awarded.
+However an employer is required by law to have insurance that should cover any compensation awarded.
 Since 1963 it is compulsory for employers to have Employers Liability Insurance.